sorinscouse/NF-Books/README.md

 # NF-Books

-* This is a project made at the end of an intensive Front-End Developer course (CodersLab).
+* This is a project made at the end of intensive Front-End Developer course (CodersLab).

 * I started building this project with HTML and some pretty advanced CSS and later I started coding Sass.